annettedm/calculator/README.md

 Here are some use cases (expectations about your project):

-    functions for the following items and testing them in your browser’s console: add
+    Added functions for the following items:
+        add
         subtract
         multiply